 Borrowing money is a serious matter and should be approached with caution and care.
 The economic slowdown of the past few years, together with job layoffs and rising consumer prices, have caused an upswing in the number of people looking for extra cash to get through financially tough times.
 Obviously each person's situation is different.
 But if you are one of the millions of Americans who finds themselves needing a loan, we offer the following suggestions to read and consider before making this important financial decision.

-Quick cash loans are an increasingly popular choice for people needing immediate cash funds.
-They are a source of instant cash, require no credit check, and have very minimal requirements to qualify.
+Quick cash loans are an increasingly popular choice for people needing immediate funds with very minimal requirements to qualify.
 But they differ greatly from a traditional bank or credit union consumer loan.
 The average repayment period is two weeks from when you receive your funds.
 If you cannot fully repay the loan at that time, the additional interest payments and fees can be extremely high.
 Other loan options should be considered before committing to a quick cash loan.

 There are numerous risks involved when borrowing money from an online lender.
 Usually these types of loans carry a much higher interest rate than a conventional loan and also have to be repaid within a shorter period of time.
 Privacy and security concerns head the list of risks associated with internet lending.
 The paperwork is all handled electronically and you are required to give personal and bank account information to the online lender.
 If websites are unsecured, identity theft is a serious possibility.
 Be confident you are dealing with a legitimate lender before giving any personal information online.